ChrisCalderon/dapper/README.md

-# DApp-er
+# Dapper
-A tool for compiling and loading serpent code onto the Ethereum blockchain.
+A tool for compiling and loading serpent dapps onto Ethereum.